rails/rails/guides/source/working_with_javascript_in_rails.md

 When making non-GET requests from JavaScript the `X-CSRF-Token` header is required.
 Without this header requests won't be accepted by Rails.

+NOTE: This token is required by Rails to prevent Cross-Site Request Forgery (CSRF) attacks.
+Read more in the [security guide](security.html#cross-site-request-forgery-csrf).

 [Rails Request.JS](https://github.com/rails/request.js) encapsulates the logic of adding the request headers that are required by Rails.
 Just import the `FetchRequest` class from the package and instantiate it